How To Install MariaDB on Ubuntu 22.04 LTS

 Enter password: Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 46 Server version: 10.6.7-MariaDB-2ubuntu1 Ubuntu 22.04 Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 MariaDB [(none)]>

 Congratulations!
 You have successfully installed MariaDB.
-Thanks for using this tutorial for installing the MariaDB open-source relational database on Ubuntu 22.04 LTS Jammy Jellyfish system.
+Thanks for using this tutorial for installing the MariaDB open-source database on the Ubuntu 22.04 LTS Jammy Jellyfish system.
 For additional help or useful information, we recommend you check the official MariaDB website.